 - Financial Management: This involves the daily, monthly, and annual accounting of Town monies, including audits, budgeting, financial transactions, and generating reports.
-They also handle banking activities and transfers with the State Treasurer's office. - Human Resources and Payroll: The department processes HR requirements and manages payroll for town personnel. - Records Management and Public Records Requests: They are responsible for maintaining records, responding to public record requests, and fulfilling statutory postings, notices, and advertising requirements. - Insurance Management: This includes procuring insurance coverage for Town property and personnel, as well as managing insurance claims. - Utility District Management: Serving as the Secretary of the Carefree Water Company and District Clerk for the Utilities Community Facilities District, the Town Clerk manages contracts, meeting agendas and materials, scheduling, meeting management, and archival of relevant documentation. - Council Support: They manage the Council calendar, schedule meetings, gather agenda items and reports from staff, prepare agendas and agenda packets, distribute meeting materials, and ensure statutory notice postings are completed accurately and promptly.
+They also handle banking activities and transfers with the State Treasurer's office. - Human Resources and Payroll: The department processes HR requirements and manages payroll for town personnel. - Records Management and Public Records Requests: They are responsible for maintaining records, responding to public record requests, and fulfilling statutory postings, notices, and advertising requirements. - Insurance Management: This includes procuring insurance coverage for Town property and personnel, as well as managing insurance claims. - Utility District Management: Serving as the Secretary of the Carefree Water Company and District Clerk for the Utilities Community Facilities District, the Town Clerk manages contracts, meeting agendas and materials, scheduling, meeting management, and archival of relevant documentation. - Financial Management: Provide critical support to ensure efficient financial management, compliance with statutory requirements, and effective administrative operations for the Town of Carefree. - Council Support: They manage the Council calendar, schedule meetings, gather agenda items and reports from staff, prepare agendas and agenda packets, distribute meeting materials, and ensure statutory notice postings are completed accurately and promptly.